"I urge Europe to do more. After WW2 it was Europeans seeking the world's assistance." Ban Ki-Moon 2009 Secretary-General of UN

 For the first time, all of America’s ‘friends’ in the region are Sunni-Wahabi Islamists (who killed thousands of Americans on 11th September, 2011) and all of its enemies are Shiites.
 The slow bleeding of Syria has other interested parties that want to smash the country and its society into pieces.
 Suncor Energy helped produce oil for export from Libya, but in Syria produces energy for local consumption.
 In reality, hostile governments are letting these companies to stay, because they siphon money out of Syria.
 They want to prevent any money from going in, while they want to also drain the local economy as a catalyst to internal implosion in Syria.
 There is also clamouring for steps to be taken to de-link Hezbollah, and by extension Iran, from its Christian allies in Lebanon.
 The German Marshall Fund showcased a text essentially saying that the Lebanese Christians that are allies to Hezbollah, Syria, and Iran need to be presented with an alternative political narrative to replace the one where they believe that Iran will ultimately run the Middle East as a great power.
 Israel mounted an airstrike in 2013 that reportedly destroyed a weapons convoy leaving a Syrian army depot near the Lebanese border, widely seen as a warning to Damascus.
 Another of the region’s supreme ironies is that Hamas, supposedly the ‘super-terrorists’ of Gaza, have abandoned Damascus and now support the Gulf Arabs’ desire to crush Assad.
 Israeli airstrikes inside Syria have targeted missiles believed to be from Tehran and bound for Hezbollah.

 The Turks have never got on well with the Assads, especially since the 1980s when the Assads became allies with Iran (because both Iran and the Assads were Shia and both were enemies of the Sunni minority dictatorship in Iraq that was then led by Saddam Hussein).
 Russia, Iran and the Assads find themselves facing (and often fighting) and informal coalition of Turkish and American troops along with SDF (predominately Kurdish rebels) and some Sunni Islamic terror groups that appear to be cooperating with the Turks.
 To further complicate matter the Turks want to eliminate all armed Kurdish groups west of the Euphrates River.
 Actually, the Turks don’t want any autonomous Kurds in northern Syria and neither does the Iran backed Syrian government.
+Turkey wants to create a security zone on the Syrian side of the border that has no Kurds or Islamic terrorists in it.
+Turkey is willing to play diplomatic games with Russia and Iran to achieve these goals as well as send troops into Syria to fight, and get killed.
 The Assads are trying to back out of their long (since the 1980s) alliance with Iran and have the backing of Russia for that.
 Israel believes the Assads are hostile to a permanent Iranian presence because that might lead to an Israeli invasion, which would give the Syrian rebels a boost.

 The two most powerful Moslem nations in the Middle East (Turkey and Saudi Arabia) are at odds over how to deal with Syria and Iran.
 It works like this.
 For over 500 years (until the end of World War I in 1918) Turkey ruled most of the Middle East as the Ottoman Empire.
 This job was never popular with many Turks, who considered the Arabs troublesome subjects and not really worth the effort.
 So when the Turkish Empire was dissolved and a republic declared (for what is now Turkey), most Turks embraced the new arrangement.
 Turkey renounced its leadership of Islam and declared itself a secular state (that was composed mostly of Moslems, plus some Christians and Jews).